Moats18/ME395_Project/README.md

 - Does adding noise to y(t) hurt A and σ prediction equally?
 - Can a 1D CNN outperform the MLP by exploiting the temporal structure of y(t)?

-Each of these is a genuine research question with a real answer.